-Identifying the State of Cognitive Flow Using EEG and Other Physiological Signals.
-(Industry placement at Sony SIE)
+Identifying Immersion in games using EEG and other measures (Industry placement at Sony SIE)

 The project aims to identify markers for immersion in player’s EEG signals.
 A few steps towards it include designing an experiment that reduces data noise and helps identify time frames for immersion during gameplay, recording EEG data among other “tests” to improve the accuracy of the state localization on a timeline.